2-6-0: Belgian Congo

 Twenty 2-6-0 locomotives were built by Les Ateliers de Tubize locomotive works in Belgium for the CF du Congo Superieur aux Grands Lacs Africains (CFL) between 1913 and 1924.
 The first eight, numbered 27 to 34, were built in 1913, followed by six more in 1921, numbered 35 to 40.
 Six more of a slightly larger version followed in 1924, numbered 41 to 46.
 They had 360 by 460 mm cylinders and 1050 mm diameter driving wheels, with the smaller versions having a working order mass of 28.8 t and the larger versions 33.4 t.
 Most of the CFL was regauged to gauge in 1955, as were all of the serving Moguls.
 Most of them still survived in 1973.

 Canada

-A large number of 2-6-0 locomotives were used in Canada, where they were considered more usable in restricted spaces, being shorter than the more common 4-6-0 Ten-Wheelers.
+A large number of 2-6-0 locomotives were used in Canada, where they were considered more usable in restricted spaces, being shorter than the more common Ten-Wheelers.
 Canadian National (CN) had several.
-One of them, the CN no. 89, an E-10-a class locomotive built by Canadian Locomotive Company in 1910, has been owned and operated since 1972 by the Strasburg Rail Road in Pennsylvania in the US, in conjunction with the Railroad Museum of Pennsylvania.
-Another no. 81 has since its retirement been on public display outdoors in " Palmerston Lions Heritage Park " just south of Main Street in Palmerston, Ontario, Canada.
+One of them, the CN No. 89, an E-10-a class locomotive built by Canadian Locomotive Company in 1910, has been owned and operated since 1973 by the Strasburg Rail Road in Pennsylvania in the US, in conjunction with the Railroad Museum of Pennsylvania.
+Another one, No. 81, has since its retirement been on public display outdoors in " Palmerston Lions Heritage Park " just south of Main Street in Palmerston, Ontario, Canada.
+A third one, No. 91, is preserved at the Middletown and Hummelstown Railroad, where it is out of service and undergoing an FRA inspection.
+A fourth one, No. 96, is preserved and on display at the Age of Steam Roundhouse in Sugarcreek, Ohio.

 A well-preserved version, the White Pass and Yukon Route No. 51, can be found at the MacBride Museum of Yukon History in Whitehorse, Yukon.